What is an HLA-B27 test?

 Human leukocyte antigen B27 (HLA-B27) is a protein located on the surface of your white blood cells.
 An HLA-B27 test is a blood test that identifies HLA-B27 proteins.

-Although most HLAs protect the body from harm, HLA-B27 is a specific type of protein that contributes to immune system dysfunction.
-The presence of HLA-B27 on your white blood cells can cause your immune system to attack the healthy cells that contain it.
-When this occurs, it can result in an autoimmune disease, such as juvenile rheumatoid arthritis.
+Although most HLAs protect your body from harm, HLA-B27 is a specific type of protein that contributes to immune system dysfunction.
+The presence of HLA-B27 on your white blood cells can cause your immune system to attack those otherwise healthy cells.
+When this occurs, it can result in an autoimmune disease or immune-mediated disease, such as juvenile rheumatoid arthritis or ankylosing spondylitis.

-The presence of HLA-B27 is associated with a host of autoimmune diseases, including:
+The presence of HLA-B27 is associated with certain autoimmune and immune-mediated diseases, including:

-- ankylosing spondylitis (causes inflammation of the bones in the spine)
+- ankylosing spondylitis, which causes inflammation of the bones in your spine

-- reactive arthritis (causes inflammation of the joints, urethra, and eyes and sometimes lesions on the skin) juvenile rheumatoid arthritis
+- reactive arthritis, which causes inflammation of your joints, urethra, and eyes, and sometimes lesions on your skin

-- anterior uveitis (causes swelling and irritation in the middle layer of the eye)
+- anterior uveitis, which causes swelling and irritation in the middle layer of your eye

-For patients with specific symptoms, the HLA-B27 test may be used in conjunction with other blood tests to confirm the diagnosis of an autoimmune disease.
-Symptoms that might prompt a doctor to order the test include:
+For people with specific symptoms, the HLA-B27 test may be used along with other blood, urine, or imaging tests to confirm the diagnosis of an autoimmune disease.
+The symptoms that might prompt a doctor to order the test include:

 - joint pain

-- stiffness or swelling of the spine, neck, or chest
+- stiffness or swelling of your spine, neck, or chest

-- inflammation of the joints and/or urethra accompanied by skin lesions
+- inflammation of your joints or urethra accompanied by skin lesions

 The HLA-B27 test involves a standard blood draw.
-It is administered by a nurse or technician in a doctor’s office or clinical lab.
-The blood sample is usually extracted from the arm using a small needle.
-The blood will be collected in a tube and sent to a lab for analysis.
+A healthcare provider in a doctor’s office or a clinical lab administers it.
+They usually take the blood sample from your arm using a small needle.
+Your blood is collected in a tube and sent to a lab for analysis.

 Most of the time, no special preparation is necessary.
 However, talk to your doctor to see if you need to stop taking any of your medications before the blood draw.

-Patients may experience some discomfort when their blood is drawn.
-You may feel pain at the puncture site during the test and mild pain or throbbing there after the test.
+Some people may experience discomfort when their blood is drawn.
+You may feel pain at the puncture site during the test and mild pain or throbbing at the puncture site afterward.

 If the test is positive, this means that HLA-B27 is present in your blood.
-Although a positive result may be cause for concern, the presence of the antigen does not always indicate that an autoimmune disorder will develop.
+Although a positive result may be cause for concern, the presence of the antigen doesn’t always mean that an autoimmune disorder will develop.
 Diagnosis of an autoimmune disorder must be made based on your symptoms and the results of all blood tests and diagnostic exams.